-Short Rotation Woody Crop Production Systems for Ecosystem Science and Phytotechnologies.
+Short Rotation Woody Crop Production Systems for Ecosystem Services and Phytotechnologies.
 Special issue of Forests (ISSN 1999-4907).
 Edited by Ronald S. Zalesny Jr., William L. Headlee, Raju Y. Soolanayakanahally and Jim Richardson

 Hybrid poplar: Domtar grows mature trees in just 15 years - article in Canadian Biomass Magazine online newsletter, April 4, 2018

 Greenhouse gas emissions: Sources and sinks in Canadian agro-ecosystems.
 Special issue of Canadian Journal of Soil Science including a number of papers from the Agriculture Greenhouse Gases Program of Agriculture and Agri-food Canada dealing with poplars and willows

 Poplar breeding in North America.
 What are we breeding for? - Barb Thomas, September 2017 - presentation to Departmental Seminar, Swedish University of Agricultural Sciences, Uppsala, Sweden

 Variable Nitrogen Fixation in Wild Populus - Sharon L. Doty et al. PLoS ONE 11(5):e0155979. doi:10.1371/journal.pone.0155979